kasravnd/BioHub/scripts/README.md

-# BioAwesome Scripts
+# BioHub Scripts

-Utility scripts for managing and searching the BioAwesome database catalog.
+Utility scripts for managing and searching the BioHub database catalog.

 ## Available Scripts